ahgamut/superconfigure/README.md

 should have the most recent builds of executables in this repo, built via Github Actions.

+If you'd like to add your own software build scripts, submit a PR!

 # How can I build these locally?

-The build scripts assume `bash`/Debian/Ubuntu (some may also need sudo access just to setup a `/zip` folder during the build).
-If you'd like to add your own software build scripts, submit a PR!
-You can follow the steps in `.github/workflows/release.yml` on your machine:
+The build scripts assume `bash`/Debian/Ubuntu (you may also need sudo access to setup a `/zip` folder).
+You can follow the steps in `.github/workflows/release.yml` on your machine (see `./.github/scripts/setup` for details):

 - clone this repository
+- create a folder `/zip` on your system that provides read/write access to everyone
-- install necessary build dependencies (most notably `qemu` and SSL certs) -- see `./.github/scripts/setup` for details
+- install necessary build dependencies:
+    - `qemu` to run aarch64 ELF binaries
+    - SSL certificates
 - clone the cosmopolitan libc repository within this repository
 - build the `cosmopolitan` toolchain by running `./.github/scripts/cosmo`